tgirke/rcf/alerts.md

 Sign up and use Slack Team Collaboration app here: [ucr-hpcc.slack](https://ucr-hpcc.slack.com)

 ## Past exceptions

+__10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg__ At 5:10 PM: Facilities has restored power and cooling systems in the server room.
+HPC systems admin Jordan Hayes is restarting the cluster and storage systems.
+At 10:10 PM:  All HPCC services were restored (computing cluster, storage systems, web services).

 __22-Mar-2020: Cluster inaccessible due to campus-wide network outage__